 You’ve heard the term ‘feng shui’ before but do you really know what it is?
 Feng shui, meaning ‘wind and water’, is the practice of designing our built environment to ensure the optimum flow of energy, or qi.
 Feng shui is widely used across Asia in the orientation of buildings, landmarks, home interiors and even burial sites.

 Originating from Chinese astronomy, the history of feng shui dates back over 3,500 years.
 While the traditional practice is still used, other branches and schools of feng shui have also emerged over the years.

 Finding Harmony in Feng Shui Although a cosmopolitan city, Singapore still retains much of its culture and tradition and now curious travellers can explore the important role feng shui plays in the city’s architecture and infrastructure.
-From 19th century cemeteries to modern day skyscrapers, it is important that the appearance and placement of structures is not only aesthetic but also auspicious.
+From 19th century cemeteries to modern-day skyscrapers, it is important that the appearance and placement of structures are not only aesthetic but also auspicious.

 To learn more about this feng shui-focused excursion in Singapore, please contact our team at firstname.lastname@example.org.